 Birdeye lets you send automated online review requests and syncs seamlessly with your contact list in Clio.
 You’ll also get real-time alerts whenever you receive a new review.

-Something big is coming: Launching early 2019, Clio Grow will help you see the real-time status of every new lead, and track where they’ve come from.
+Clio Grow is legal CRM and client intake software that will help you see the real-time status of every new lead, and track where they’ve come from.
 Beautifully designed dashboards and transparent workflows will also provide visibility into your client pipeline and revenue projections.
 Learn more.

 When it comes to law firm marketing, the best tip is simply to get started.
 Make a small investment, try something new, measure your success, and take what you’ve learned to improve.
 Focus on a few key areas instead of overextending yourself, create a thoughtful marketing budget (and stick to it) and use technology to support your efforts.